dheepakg/dheepakg.github.io/pages/TIL.md

 #### **2020-09-22**
 1. Potemkin Village
  >> A "Potemkin village" signifies any deceptive or false construct, conjured often by cruel regimes, to deceive both those within the land and those peering in from outside.

+ PS: The origin story is interesting, reach out to [Wikipedia](https://en.wikipedia.org/wiki/Potemkin_village#Origin)

+2. Lindy effect
+ >> Where the Lindy effect applies, mortality rate decreases with time. - [wikipedia](https://en.wikipedia.org/wiki/Lindy_effect)

 #### **2020-09-02**
 1. Japan has 33,000 businesses at least a century old.

-  > These long-standing entities, at least 100 years old, are known as '_shinise_', literally meaning 'old shop'. - [BBC](https://www.bbc.com/worklife/article/20200211-why-are-so-many-old-companies-in-japan)
+  >> These long-standing entities, at least 100 years old, are known as '_shinise_', literally meaning 'old shop'. - [BBC](https://www.bbc.com/worklife/article/20200211-why-are-so-many-old-companies-in-japan)

 <hr>